Peter Whelan (lawyer)

 Peter Whelan (born 1979) is a professor of law at the School of Law, University of Leeds.
 A qualified New York Attorney-at-Law, Whelan conducts research in competition (antitrust) law and criminal law.
 He published the first full-length monograph on the criminal enforcement of competition law with Oxford University Press.

 Education

-Whelan studied at both Trinity College Dublin and St John's College, University of Cambridge.
+Whelan studied at both Trinity College Dublin and St John's College, Cambridge.
 In 2001 he was awarded a degree in law and French from Trinity College Dublin.
 During this degree he participated in the Erasmus Programme and studied at the University of Poitiers in France.
 In 2003, following an academic year teaching English in Harbin, China, he completed a master's degree in law at Trinity College Dublin.
 He passed the New York Bar Exam in 2005 and then went on to complete a PhD in Law at St John's College, University of Cambridge.
 While at Cambridge he was the Managing Editor and then Consultant Editor of the Cambridge Law Review.
 In 2013 Whelan obtained a Certificate in Higher Education Practice from the University of East Anglia and subsequently became a Fellow of the Higher Education Academy.